velvia/links/rust.md

 * It seems to me Circle CI's support for multiple docker images and explicit manifest style makes it very easy to set up multiple language and dependency support
 * [Supporting multiple languages in Travis CI](https://stackoverflow.com/questions/27644586/how-to-set-up-travis-ci-with-multiple-languages)
 * [Running LLVM on GraalVM](https://www.graalvm.org/docs/reference-manual/languages/llvm/) - using GraalVM to embed and run LLVM bitcode!
 Too bad GraalVM is commercial/Oracle only

+* [Oh no, my data science is getting Rusty!](https://www.crowdstrike.com/blog/data-science-test-drive-of-rust-programming-language/) - neat post from CrowdStrike on integrating Rust with Python for improved performance AND safety

 ## CLI and Misc